Is Dermaplaning Good for Wrinkles?

 Can dermaplaning replace microneedling for wrinkles?

 No. Dermaplaning is surface-level.
-Microneedling targets deeper skin support.
+Microneedling targets deeper skin support by stimulating collagen production.

 Will dermaplaning make my wrinkles worse?